 Students must have the signature of both the advisor and department chairperson to register for more than 21 credits per semester.
 Students are encouraged to register as early as possible to ensure course availability.
-Students may register in-person or via the College's website at www.dtcc.edu/register.
+Students may register in-person or via the College's registration website.